xodm/Statistics-Notes/Statistics Using R/Chapter 1/R.md

 Okay, got to excel, make your own list, the name of the file will be the header and what not.
 Go to file > export > save as csv now, you will go to R and do `the_var_name = read.csv (file.choose(), header = T)`, this will open up a browser which will let you pick the file.
+For our example, if it was in the desktop you can also do `Statisticians = read.csv(“~/Desktop/Statisticians.csv”, header = T).`